 To the north of the College is the great 14th century collegiate church.
 This is where the guided tour starts.
 Here visitors will be able to see tomb-monuments of Sir John de Wingfield and the de la Pole family.
 For more information on the church and the village of Wingfield please go to http://www.wingfield-suffolk.org.uk

-For five years the University of East Anglia carried out a research programme and archaeology programme at Wingfield College, including geophysics surveys and a digital reconstruction of the college in the late mediaeval period.
+For five years from 2009 the University of East Anglia carried out a research programme and archaeology programme at Wingfield College, including geophysics surveys and a digital reconstruction of the college in the late mediaeval period.
 This was part of UEA’s ongoing Virtual Past project, in association with the School of History and the Centre for East Anglian Studies.
 It was also part of UEA’s creativity research programme.

 The results included a two day academic symposium held at the college; a digital reconstruction of the castle and college, which is shown to visitors; and a new book on the college (pictured below and available from all good booksellers.
 More information on the book here).